 We take a long-term approach with our investment strategies and focus not only on producing competitive long-term returns, but on controlling risk and avoiding loss.
 As a sizable institution, we receive substantial discounts in the transaction costs associated with managing your portfolio.

-WTM’s investment staff screens the universe of equity research sources to devise a major interest list of between 200-300 issues.
-From this list we construct model portfolios, which are diversified by industry sector and issue, while consideration is given to earnings, valuation, quality of capital structure, growth prospects, management, dividend yield and relative attractiveness based on economic outlook.
+Our Investment Team screens the universe of equity research sources to devise a major interest list of between 200-300 issues.
+From this list, we construct model portfolios which are diversified by industry sector and issue, while consideration is given to earnings, valuation, quality of capital structure, growth prospects, management, dividend yield and relative attractiveness based on economic outlook.

 We believe the key to profitable equity investing is not only the business or stock chosen, but the price paid for that investment.

-We focus on buying quality companies at or below their intrinsic (true underlying) value while recognizing the difficulty in quantifying in mathematical terms the intrinsic value of an ongoing business.
-Read more
+We focus on buying quality companies at or below their intrinsic (true underlying) value, while recognizing the difficulty in quantifying in mathematical terms the intrinsic value of an ongoing business.

 We use traditional valuation metrics in assessing the proper price to pay for a stock and consider the price paid in relation to a number of factors such as earnings (P/E), cash flow (P/CF), and earnings growth (PEG).